RaviPatel021/ravipatel021.github.io/README.md

 - Real-time result display for each round.

 ## How to Play
-1. Open the game by navigating to [your GitHub Pages URL](https://RaviPatel021.github.io).
+1. Open the game by navigating to [the GitHub Page's URL](https://RaviPatel021.github.io).
 2. Choose your move by clicking one of the buttons: **Rock**, **Paper**, or **Scissors**.
 3. The computer will randomly pick a move.
 4. The result will be displayed, showing who won: You or the Computer!